 - My Neighbors, the Nuttings (1998 – 2000)

 One evening in 1998 I arrived home from work to see a fire truck in front of the house across the street, red lights flashing.
 The house belonged to Lee and Anne Nutting, an elderly couple who had lived in that particular house for more than 40 years, and in the neighborhood for more than 60.
-They seemed like typical elderly, retired neighbors, reclusive for the most part, and in the nearly 15 years I had lived there we had only occasionally exchanged pleasantries while they were gardening in their front yard.
+They had always seemed like typical elderly, retired neighbors,reclusive for the most part, and in the nearly 15 years I had lived there we had only occasionally exchanged pleasantries while they were gardening in their front yard.
 They generally seemed to avoid contact with all the neighbors, and as far as I knew, no one saw them socially or had even been inside their home.
-Kids knew them as generous donors of Halloween candy and purchasers of Scout-0-Rama tickets, Girl Scout cookies, and other door-to-door projects.
 The most in-depth contact I personally had with them before 1998 was one occasion when I helped Lee Nutting make an insurance claim after someone put graffiti on the retaining wall in front of their driveway.

-Clearly the social worker was right, the Nuttings could not safely stay in their home.
-After discussing the situation with both them and the social worker from the city, I went over to my own home and talked with my wife, wondering what we could do to help.
-The Nuttings were unsure of where to go or what to do – they said they had no relatives or friends to contact .
-We offered to let them stay in our home that night, but they declined, and decided to get a room in a hotel nearby.
+Clearly the social worker was right, the Nuttings could not safely stay in their home, but they were unsure of where to go or what to do – they said they had no relatives or friends to contact.
+I offered to let them stay with us, but eventually they decided to get a room in a hotel nearby.
 Their plan, as they described it to me, was that someone could be hired to clean up the house, and then they would return home.
 I agreed to help them negotiate any necessary permissions from the city of Berkeley, and took the card of the social worker.

 The next day, I went to the hotel to follow up on our agreement, but in my first in-depth discussion with them it was quickly evident they needed help with more than simply cleaning up the house.
 Anne explained that Lee, who had always been solely responsible for managing their financial affairs, had not actually been doing so for some time.
 She suspected he had suffered a stroke a few years earlier, when he had fallen and gone for emergency treatment, but the stroke was not diagnosed at the time and he had otherwise continued to appear relatively normal.
 Anne had been unaware until very recently of the extent to which he was disabled, and it now appeared to her that their financial affairs were in chaos.
 When we got to the house, a quick inventory of what I could find in the various piles identified by Lee as “financial” showed that they were behind on their taxes, their home and car insurance had lapsed, and hundreds of financial documents, including un-cashed dividend checks, stock certificates, and bills were scattered in piles throughout the house.
 The Nuttings conceded to me, reluctantly, that they were not capable of cleaning up the house on their own, and that they had no close friends or family to help them.
 They asked for my help, and I agreed.